t-karasova/grs-samples-python/search/tutorials/tutorial_ordering.md

     gcloud config set project <YOUR_PROJECT_ID>
     ```

-1. Check that the Retail API is enabled for your Project in the [Admine Console](https://console.cloud.google.com/ai/retail/).
+1. Check that the Retail API is enabled for your Project in the [Admin Console](https://console.cloud.google.com/ai/retail/).

 ### Set up authentication